-Join Derrick Story for an in-depth discussion in this video Retouching blemishes, part of Portrait Retouching with Aperture.
+Join Derrick Story for an in-depth discussion in this video Retouching blemishes, part of Aperture: Portrait Retouching.

 Retouching blemishes is very easy in Aperature.
 We have a great tool for doing that.
 And I'm going to touch up this portrait of Mindy just a bit.
 And we're going to make some decisions also as to what to touch up and what to leave alone.
 But first let's go to our Retouch tool which is right down here at the bottom.
 And I'll go up to Retouch.
 And we have 2 options here, Repair and Clone.
 And Clone makes an exact copy of whatever we choose as a source in a new place.